drmason13/cargo-advent/README.md

 If you're stuck on reading the downloaded input files, I recommend consulting [rust_by_example](https://doc.rust-lang.org/rust-by-example/std_misc/file/read_lines.html).

 If that seems like too much hassle, I'd definitely recommend [cargo-aoc](https://github.com/gobanos/cargo-aoc), it leaves you free to focus on the logic of the puzzle instead of file IO.

+* This isn't working for me it gives me a weird error about paths?

+This tool doesn't support non-UTF8 paths.

+It is possible using OSStrings but a conscious decision was made not to do this...
+Let me know if it is a problem for you and let's fix it.

 ## Examples